 In all cases, the two profiles agree within $1\sigma$, indicating that there are generally no strong azimuthal variations in the radial profiles.
 The pixel-based metallicity gradients are only slightly flatter than those derived from azimuthal averaging, with a mean \dlOH\ of \meandlOHpix\,\dexkpc, compared to \meandlOH\,\dexkpc, with a marginal difference of $\approx1\sigma$.
-Such small discrepancy could be attributed to several factors, including the different radial coverage of the azimuthally-averaged and pixel-based metallicity gradients, and the inherently light-weighted nature of the azimuthally-averaged method.
+Such a small discrepancy could be attributed to several factors, including the different radial coverage of the azimuthally averaged and pixel-based metallicity gradients, and the inherently light-weighted nature of the azimuthally averaged method.

 Overall, we do not find strong azimuthal variations that are statistically significant above the measurement uncertainties.
 However, four galaxies, namely CRISTAL-03, 19, 25, and VC-7875, exhibit slightly stronger azimuthal variations compared to the rest of the sample.
 CRISTAL-03 was identified by \citet{Ren2025} as candidate Type-1 AGN because their spectra exhibit broad Balmer components.
 However, in their BPT diagrams, as well as in diagnostics based on \heii\,$\lambda4686$ \citep{Shirazi2012} and the \oiii\,$\lambda4363$/H$\gamma$ ratio --- the latter being more suitable at high-$z$ \citep{Mazzolari2024}, CRISTAL-03 consistently lies around the star-forming/composite locus, showing no significant excess of hard ionising photons.
 VC-7875 is a disturbed disk galaxy, as identified by \citet{Fujimoto2020}, and further supported by JWST NIRCam imaging data that it is part of an interacting system.
-For CRISTAL-25, \citet{JLi2024} suggested the potential presence of a Type 1 AGN based on NIRCam broadband photometry, which hinted at an excess of flux from the broad component of \mgii~$\lambda2798$ and \Hb+\oiii\,$\lambda5007$.
+For CRISTAL-25, \citet{JLi2024} suggested the potential presence of a Type-1 AGN based on NIRCam broadband photometry, which hinted at an excess of flux from the broad component of \mgii\,$\lambda2798$ and \Hb+\oiii\,$\lambda5007$.
 However, our G235M data are unable to confirm this due to the low S/N of \Hb+\oiii\ (even \oiii\,$\lambda4959$ is barely detected), and \mgii\ being shifted out of the spectral coverage.
 For CRISTAL-19, a disk system, the origin of the mild azimuthal variation is unclear.

 The overall lack of strong azimuthal variations is also found in some studies in the local Universe \citep{Kreckel2020}, which, despite having much better statistics based on over hundreds of \Hii\ regions, report RMS scatter of $\lesssim0.05\,$dex after removing the large-scale gradient, suggesting a high level of chemical homogeneity over large spatial scales. \citet{Williams2022} also finds no clear systematic enrichment in the spiral arms, which is somewhat unexpected, given that the primary source of oxygen is Type II supernovae, which are typically more densely populated along the spiral arms.